jarekstrzele/obsidian_notes/P Y T H O N/GUI/PyQt/PyQt5 From A-Z/10 QMainWindow class - Professional apps.md

 		- meubar
 		- statusbar(a place to show msgs for users)

+`pyuic5 file.ui -0 pythonfile.py`

 ```python
 import sys
 from PyQt5.QtWidgets import *
 from ui_modules.menu import *

 class MainMenu(QMainWindow, Ui_MainWindow):
     def __init__(self):
         super().__init__()
         self.setupUi(self)

 if __name__ == "__main__":
     app = QApplication([])
     mainMenu = MainMenu()
     mainMenu.show()

     sys.exit(app.exec_())
 ```

+# QToolbar
+- also only available in QMainWIndow
+- can be dockable
+- toolbar is composed of QActions
+- toobar is dockable

+in QtDesigner > that project with QMainWindow and Menu > right click and select `add toolbar` > see *Action Editor*